pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/apache-pulsar.md

 ## Set up Pulsar table

-A sample Pulsar stream config to ingest data should look as follows.
+Here is a sample Pulsar stream config.
 You can use the `streamConfigs` section from this sample and make changes for your corresponding table.

 ```json
 {